 This Notice of Privacy Practices (the “Notice”) tells you about the ways we may use and disclose your protected health information (“medical information”) and your rights and our obligations regarding the use and disclosure of your medical information.
-This Notice applies to Bailey Health of California P.C., Bailey Health of Colorado P.C., Bailey Health of Connecticut P.C., Bailey Health of Florida LLC, Bailey Health of Georgia P.C., Bailey Health of Illinois P.C., Bailey Health of Kentucky PSC, Bailey Health of Maine P.C., Bailey Health of Massachusetts P.C., Bailey Health of Michigan P.C., Bailey Health of Missouri LLC, Bailey Health of Montana P.C., Bailey Health of Nebraska LLC, Bailey Health Medicine of New York P.C., Bailey Health of North Carolina P.C., Bailey Health Medicine of New York P.C., Bailey Health of Pennsylvania P.C., Bailey Health of South Carolina P.C., Bailey Health of Tennessee P.C., Bailey Health of Texas PLLC, Bailey Health of Virginia LLC, Bailey Health of Washington P.C., Bailey Health of Wisconsin P.C., Bailey Health of Wyoming P.C., and other entities related to the Bailey Health entities, including their providers and employees, as well as certain Bailey Health vendors and related entities, such as Hims Inc. (“Hims”) (collectively, the “Practice”).
+“We” refers to, and this Notice applies to, Bailey Health Ross of Arkansas, P.A., Bailey Health of California P.C., Bailey Health of Colorado P.C., Bailey Health of Connecticut P.C., Bailey Health of Delaware, P.A., Bailey Health of Florida LLC, Bailey Health of Georgia P.C., Bailey Health of Illinois P.C., Bailey Health of Indiana LLC, You Health of Kansas, P.A., Bailey Health of Kentucky PSC, Bailey Health of Maine P.C., Bailey Health of Michigan P.C., Bailey Health of Missouri LLC, Bailey Health of Montana P.C., Bailey Health of Nebraska LLC, You Health of Nebraska, P.C., You Health Purdy of Nevada, P.C., Bailey Health of New Jersey, P.C., Bailey Health of New Mexico, P.C., Bailey Health Medicine of New York P.C., Bailey Health of North Carolina P.C., Bailey Health of Oregon, P.C., Bailey Health of Pennsylvania P.C., Bailey Health of Rhode Island P.C., Bailey Health of South Carolina P.C., Bailey Health of Tennessee P.C., Bailey Health of Texas PLLC, Bailey Health of Virginia LLC, Bailey Health of Washington P.C., Bailey Health of Wisconsin S.C., and Bailey Health of Wyoming P.C., including, respectively, their providers and employees (“Medical Groups”).

-Specifically speaking, the Practice may communicate with you in the following specific ways and for the following specific purposes:
+Specifically speaking, the applicable Medical Group may communicate with you in the following specific ways and for the following specific purposes:

 Type & Purpose